MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Invoke-Command.md

 CredSSP authentication is available only in Windows Vista, Windows Server 2008, and later versions of Windows.

-For more information about the values of this parameter, see [AuthenticationMechanism Enumeration](/dotnet/api/system.management.automation.runspaces.authenticationmechanism) in the MSDN library.
+For more information about the values of this parameter, see [AuthenticationMechanism Enumeration](/dotnet/api/system.management.automation.runspaces.authenticationmechanism).

 CAUTION: Credential Security Support Provider (CredSSP) authentication, in which the user's credentials are passed to a remote computer to be authenticated, is designed for commands that require authentication on more than one resource, such as accessing a remote network share.
 This mechanism increases the security risk of the remote operation.